SkyeVault/Main/Blockchain/PublicChain.md

 ## Why Blockchain?

-Blockchain isn’t about hype.
-It’s not magic money.
-It’s not a trophy to hoard.

 It’s a decentralized ledger — a programmable, verifiable system that removes middlemen, makes transactions transparent, and creates accountability by design.

 When applied correctly, blockchain can: